-Welcome back to another exciting post in our quest to try out six philosophies of life within the space of one year.
-This week, we’ll talk about two main points of Epicurus’ philosophy of happiness: how to distinguish which desires are better than others — and what pleasures really are.
+In this article, we’ll talk about two main points of Epicurus’ philosophy of happiness: how to distinguish which desires are better than others — and what pleasures really are.
 Epicurus believes that if we only understood our own desires and the nature of pleasure correctly, it would be easy for us to lead happy and meaningful lives without wasting enormous effort on pursuing the wrong goals.

 If there was a prize for being misunderstood as a philosopher, Epicurus and his view of desires would make a great candidate.

 Dictionary.com defines: “Epicurean: Fond of or adapted to luxury or indulgence in sensual pleasures; having luxurious tastes or habits, especially in eating and drinking."

 Merriam-Webster: “Epicurean: Involving an appreciation of fine food and drink."

 The Cambridge English Dictionary: “Epicurean: Getting pleasure from food and drink of high quality."